 Scholars at Risk works with its global network of higher education institutions around the world to arrange short-term, temporary research and teaching positions for threatened scholars.
 We also provide advisory, referral, and career support services for scholars.

 A list of frequently asked questions by applicants can be found below.
 For scholar resources, including academic career opportunities and a list of other organizations who offer assistance, please visit our Scholar Resources page.

-Frequently asked questions by scholars
+Frequently asked questions by applicants

 Who can SAR help?

 Given an increasingly high volume of requests for assistance, SAR placement assistance is generally limited to scholars facing the most immediate and severe threats, including threats of violence, torture, wrongful imprisonment or prosecution.
-For other at-risk scholars, SAR can provide career support assistance, which may include sharing job announcements, resume/CV review and advice, referral letters, and other support related to the academic job search.

 I am a student.
 Can SAR provide me with a scholarship or help me continue my studies?

 Due to our focus on offering assistance to threatened scholars, SAR is not able to offer scholarship support or arrange study opportunities for students.
 A list of external assistance and educational opportunities for students can be found here.

 Our focus is on creating and arranging positions for threatened scholars within the SAR network of universities.
 The positions within our Network are funded by the hosting university in most cases.
 SAR typically does not offer fellowship or research funding.

 How quickly can I expect to hear from SAR and how soon can I receive assistance?